 ALT+SPACE+CONTROL: Vancouver Housing Stories

-ALT+SPACE+CONTROL: Vancouver Housing Stories was a 15-week podcasting mentorship in which a team of young artists produced stories reflecting on Vancouver’s current moment of large-scale housing insecurity.
+ALT+SPACE+CONTROL: Vancouver Housing Stories was a 15-week podcasting mentorship in 2019 in which a team of young artists produced stories reflecting on Vancouver’s current moment of large-scale housing insecurity.

 Working with oral histories and recorded tenant interviews, the team examined notions of home, the right to belong, and community tenure.
 Participants received training in shaping stories, working with voices, recording and editing audio, and more.
 They engaged local history, news, and policy about land and housing.
 The participants were Maddi Dellplain, Jamie-Leigh Gonzales, Susan Lu, Tiffany Muñoz, Victoria Spooner, Melissa Roach, and Yijia Zhang.

 This mentorship was guided by media artist Helena Krobath, as well as guest mentors, including housing and anti-poverty organizer Kell Gerlings; rapper-poet and media educator Kim Villagante (a.k.a., Kimmortal), journalist and radio producers Alex de Boer, Madeline Taylor, and Alexander Kim, and sound designer Pietro Sammarco.
 Information and oral history support came from Vancouver Tenants Union.
 Read full mentor bios below.